 Staff Development Programme

-The Staff Development Programme is a scheme for talented district council officers run by the District Councils’ Network.
-It is based on a ‘cohort’ model, for a maximum of 70 participants.
+The Staff Development Programme is a scheme for talented district council officers run by the District Councils’ Network to provide training and support to district council employees and has three main aims;

 December: Working in a political environment

 May: The DCN Challenge – Becoming a senior leader for the day

 The final event, The DCN challenge, will give you the opportunity to act as a senior leadership team during a challenging time at a council, it will be your innovation and delivery that develops a strategy for change.